 1994 Black Hole Astronomers announce that the Hubble Space Telescope has for the first time confirmed the existence of a black hole.
 It was found in the constellation Virgo.

 1981 Daniel Goodwin, wearing a Spider-Man costume and using rope and suction cups, climbs the Sears Tower.
 He was arrested for his achievement.

 1979 Worst Aviation Accident in U.S. History An American Airlines DC-10 crashes on takeoff killing all 272 persons aboard and three on the ground.

 1977 Star Wars The first film of the series opens.
 The series would become one the highest-grossing film franchises of all time.

-1973 Skylab The crew arrives at the U.S. space station which was launched on the 14th.
-They returned to Earth on the 22nd.
+1973 Skylab The crew arrives at the U.S. space station which was launched on May 14th.
+The space station had suffered damages shortly after take-off when a protective shield and a solar panel broke off, damaging the other solar panel in the process.
+The crew made the repairs, returning to Earth on the 22nd.

 1968 A Soviet nuclear-powered submarine experiences a core meltdown, killing nine crewman.